-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 script tag with an ID of

-edge_state, which we can parse and utilize in any front-end JavaScript code we’ll deploy with our application.
+edge_state, which you can parse and utilize in any front-end JavaScript code you will deploy with your application.
 Instead of simply returning

 response in

-handleEvent, we can replace it with the HTML rewriter code, and return a transformed version of
+handleEvent, replace it with the HTML rewriter code and return a transformed version of

 response: